-- NTFB's, at the very least, should ensure that for each project and for the work of the NTFB as a whole there should be an agreed upon approach for knowledge and document management through a repository or repositories where all documents and lessons learned related to the NTFB and its activities are stored along clearly defined parameters (such as manor of record/file numbering, folder organisation, confidentiality/access/author levels).
+NTFB's, at the very least, should ensure that for each project and for the work of the NTFB as a whole there should be an agreed upon approach for knowledge and document management through a repository or repositories where all documents and lessons learned related to the NTFB and its activities are stored along clearly defined parameters (such as manor of record/file numbering, folder organisation, confidentiality/access/author levels).
 At a minimum, the NTFB secretariat and/or chair(s)' offices should maintain such a repository, however, preferred would be that for each project the same would be applied on a sub-level.
-This will make sure there is consistency and institutional memory - also across staff rotation. - The development of archiving, document management and record-management policies should also be considered by NTFBs.
-Indeed, these policies may tackle matters related to the accessibility to the information (who can access the information, where can the information be accessed, until when can the information be accessed, etc), document referencing nomenclature and document formats [agenda, minutes, reports, etc].
+This will make sure there is consistency and institutional memory - also across staff rotation.

+The development of archiving, document management and record-management policies should also be considered by NTFBs.
+Indeed, these policies may tackle matters related to the accessibility to the information (who can access the information, where can the information be accessed, until when can the information be accessed, etc), document referencing nomenclature and document formats (agenda, minutes, reports, etc).
-ns a clear governance framework with clearly defined ecision-making rules.

-on and reform projects are managed by professionals

-nagement should be provided to selected NTFB as project managers for the implementation of trademembers' officials trained in project management and l established soon after the establishment of the NTFB.

-ent system is established.
-A repository of NTFB embers can prove to be a useful tool to sustain and stem to ensure consistency in NTFB meetings' eveloped, eventually consider acquiring certification in SO 9001:2015.

-vii.
+Recommended practices related to Guiding Principle 5.6: RP 5.6.1 Ensure that the NTFB strategic action-plan has a clear governance framework with clearly defined roles, responsibilities, reporting scheme and decision-making rules.
+RP 5.6.2 Ensure that the trade-facilitation modernisation and reform projects are managed by professionals trained in the area of project management.
+If necessary, training in the area of project management should be provided to selected NTFB members' officials that will be/are nominated as project managers for the implementation of trade-facilitation projections.
+If required and ideally, a critical mass of NTFB members' officials trained in project management and change management should be identified and established soon after the establishment of the NTFB.
+RP5.6.3 Ensure that a minimum knowledge management system is established.
+A repository of NTFB documents and records accessible to NTFB members can prove to be a useful tool to sustain and enhance NTFB knowledge.
+RP5.6.4 Consider developing a quality management system to ensure consistency in NTFB meetings' proceedings and document management.
+If developed, eventually consider acquiring certification in the area of quality management system like ISO 9001:2015.

+Table 31 - Recommended practices related to Guiding Principle 5.6 vii.
 Guiding Principle 5.7

-Guiding Principle 5.7 Ensure that the NTFB displays the highest possible degree of transparency.
+Ensure that the NTFB displays the highest possible degree of transparency.